 Split a special dessert after the kids go to bed.
 Turn off the TV, put down the phones, and enjoy the moment (however brief).

 Shutterfly constantly has great deals on personalized calendars, mugs, and more!
-Create something for your spouse that s/he could display at work so when the days get long, it’ll be there to bring a smile to their face.
+Create something for your spouse that s/he could display at work so when the days get long, it’ll be there to bring a smile to their face. (*psst* don’t forget to use Rakuten to earn cash back on the gifts!)

 Chocolate covered strawberries are always, always a good gift choice.
 Just make sure you have the time to make them yourself, the pre-made ones are so expensive!

 Christmas isn’t the only holiday on which you should establish family traditions!
 Maybe February 14th is the one night where dinner consists of everyone’s favorite foods.
 Or is a day where you take a road trip to the family’s favorite restaurant that happens to be 90 minutes away.
-Whatever it is, make sure it’s an electronics-free adventure.
+Whatever it is, make sure it’s an unplugged adventure.

 Paint a picture together.
 This might be easier to do as a couple without the kids, but to cut down on the fighting and still include them, the parents could create something together while the kids create complimentary pieces.